-6. Similar scenarios have already been investigated in the realm of multi-agent systems (on social answer set programming see, e.g., Buccafurri & Caminiti, 2008).
+6Similar scenarios have already been investigated in the realm of multi-agent systems (see, e.g., [Buccafurri and Caminiti, 2008] on social answer set programming).
 We do not aim at introducing a new semantics for such scenarios; our example serves as a plain MCS showcase for the algorithms.